lasigeBioTM/DiShIn/README.md

 ## USAGE:

+You can use DiShIn as a command line tool with the dishin.py script of this repository:

 ```shell
 python dishin.py <semanticbase>.db <term1> <term2>
 python dishin.py <semanticbase>.[owl|rdf] <semanticbase>.db <name_prefix> <relation> <annotation_file>
 ```

-or use the python functions directly
+or use the python functions directly:

 ```python
 >>> import ssmpy
 ```

+You can find more usage examples at https://dishin.readthedocs.io/en/latest/other_examples.html.

 ### Metals Example